W.R.: Mysteries of the Organism: Artists

 Artist Betty Dodson discusses her experiences in drawing acts of masturbation, as well as her discussions within consciousness raising groups about female sexual response.
 The Dodson sequences are relatively straightforward documentary interviews; Dodson's large scale drawing of a man masturbating dominates the background of the shots.
 This segment illustrates a freer attitude toward sexuality.

 New York artist Nancy Godfrey was among a loose group called Plaster Casters, who were known for taking plaster casts of rock stars' penises.
 In a meeting with Jim Buckley, co-founder-editor of the porn magazine Screw, Godfrey makes a plaster cast of Buckley's erect penis as a documentary part of the film.
 The soundtrack features another song by The Fugs, "I'm Gonna Kill Myself Over Your Dead Body", with Tuli Kupferberg satirically mimicking John Wayne in his a cappella vocals.

 This scene was a point of contention for censors.
 On UK video prints Buckley's penis is covered with psychedelic colors added in editing (the cinema version was unusually approved fully uncut).

 Jackie Curtis

 Jackie Curtis, a cross-dressing member of Andy Warhol's entourage and star in his films, is shown on the streets of New York enjoying an ice cream cone with a partner.
 Curtis' appearance highlighted Reich's theories of gender and sexuality.

 Screw

 Screw was an underground magazine that pioneered in bringing hardcore pornography into the American mainstream during the late 1960s and early 1970s.
 The film shows a behind-the-scenes look at the publication, in which editor Jim Buckley casually consorts with his nude models.
-Screws notorious co-founder and editor Al Goldstein is neither seen nor referred to in this sequence.